permaweb/ao-localnet/README.md

     - ⬜ Blocks don't include `block_size` ([#1](https://github.com/MichaelBuhler/arlocal/issues/1))
     - ⬜ Blocks don't include `reward_addr` ([#3](https://github.com/MichaelBuhler/arlocal/issues/3))
     - ⬜ Blocks don't include `weave_size` ([#2](https://github.com/MichaelBuhler/arlocal/issues/2))
-- ✅ ArWeave block explorer (web interface)
+- ✅ Arweave block explorer (web interface)
   - ✅ ScAR - A lightweight option from [here](https://github.com/renzholy/scar),
     forked [here](https://github.com/MichaelBuhler/scar) with improvements.
   - ⬜ ArweaveWebWallet - Another option from [here](https://github.com/jfbeats/ArweaveWebWallet)
     which powers https://arweave.app/.
 - ⚠️ Fully functional ArDrive Web (web interface)
-  - ℹ️ It appears the only thing blocking this is supporting gateway edge node subdomains.
+  - ℹ️ Two minor issues remaining:
+    - ⏳ Waiting on [this issue](https://github.com/ardriveapp/arweave-dart/issues/59), which causes ArDrive
+      Web to makes calls the Arweave gateway on the wrong port.
+    - ⚠️ ArDrive Web is using so-called "sandboxed urls" where it contacts the gateway on a subdomain that is the base32 encoded transaction id of the Arweave transaction.
+      - _This can be suppress by adding `127.0.0.1 *.localhost` to your `/etc/hosts` file._
 - ⚠️ Fully functional `ao` computer
   - `cu`
     - ✅ Builds and boots.